storiesjs/stories/lib/stories-ui/src/components/input/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the native `input` in `ion-input`.
+Sets focus on the native `input` in `stories-input`.
 Use this method instead of the global `input.focus()`.

 #### Returns